FarahElshenawi/Operating_system/01.Chapter1_Introduction/3. Computer-System_Architecture/readme.md

 # Computer-System Architecture

 Computer-System Architecture refers to how a computer system is structured in terms of its hardware components.
-Here's a summary of the major categories:
+Here's a summary of the major categories according to the number of general-purpose processors used.:

 ### 1. Single-Processor Systems
 - **Definition**: Systems with one CPU and a single processing core.